tokenanalyst/tokenanalyst-sdk-js/docs/streams.md

 | `ETH_VALUE` | *float*   | Amount of ETH that has flowed from this entity in the specified time window                |
 | `USD_VALUE` | *float*   | USD value of the amount of ETH that has flowed from this entity in the specified window    |

 ### ethVolume3hToEntity
-> Stream containing the total amount of ETH (and it's corresponding USD value) that has flowed into specific entities during a 24 hour window.
+> Stream containing the total amount of ETH (and it's corresponding USD value) that has flowed into specific entities during a 3 hour time window.

 Subscribe to the stream (similar to above)